 - Change your child's position at least every 2 hours.
 Lying in one position in the heavy cast can cause skin sores under the cast.

 - Use pillows, blanket rolls or chair cushions for support.
-Put a pillow or blanket roll under the lower leg (Not under the heel) to keep the heels off of the bed.
+Put a pillow or blanket roll under the lower leg (not under the heel) to keep the heel off of the bed.

-- Don’t forget that you can put your child on their belly as well to give their butt a rest!
-Place a folded blanket or sheet or pillow lengthwise under the chest and abdomen when your child is lying on his stomach.
+- Don't forget that you can put your child on their belly as well to give their butt a rest!
+Place a folded blanket, sheet or pillow lengthwise under the chest and abdomen when your child is lying on their stomach.
 Move the child to the foot of the bed so that the toes hang over the edge of the mattress.

-- If you notice a rash on your child’s skin, try to cleanse the skin with some mild soap and water on a washcloth and allow to air dry.
-Call the Orthopaedic nurse if you think it is getting worse or if you see bleeding.
+- If you notice a rash on your child's skin, try to cleanse the skin with some mild soap and water on a washcloth and allow to air dry.
+Call the Orthopedic Nurse Clinician if you think it is getting worse or if you see bleeding.

 - Your child may want to eat small, frequent meals instead of three meals a day.

 - To prevent constipation, your child needs to drink a lot of fluids and eat foods with roughage.
-Some foods with roughage are raw carrots, fruits, and cereals like oatmeal, graham crackers.
+Some foods with roughage are raw carrots, fruits and cereals like oatmeal and graham crackers.

-- Be careful with small pieces of food: your child may choke because he cannot sit up straight in the cast.
+- Be careful with small pieces of food.
+Your child may choke because they cannot sit up straight in the cast.